Copy these flames fire drawings to prove to yourself that you are capable of drawing anything you put your mind to.

 When the match tip was struck on a rough surface, the friction produced enough heat to ignite the match.

-Ok, this is a drawing site, right?
-So why am I telling you how to start a fire?
-Well, I think it's fitting that you know everything if you want to draw them!
+Ok, this is a drawing site so why am I telling you how to start a fire?
+Well, I think it's fitting that you know everything if you want to illustrate them properly!

 This information helps you format your flames fire drawings in a way that shows you are knowledgeable about your choice of topic.